APCSPrinciples/LED_IOT/README.md

 # Turn a LED on and off over the Internet
 In this lab we will use the circuit from the previous lab.
-We will write a program that allows the LED to be turned on and offby another device (either a computer or smartphone) over the Internet.
+We will write a program that allows the LED to be turned on and off by another device (either a computer or smartphone) over the Internet.
 For this lab it will convenient to have a partner.
 One person will connect the Arduino to their computer.
 The other person will connect to it using either a computer or a smartphone.
 ### Step 1: Create a new program in Scratch for Arduino
 Drag a *slider sensor value* block to Scripts.
 Then choose *Edit | Host Mesh*.
 Agree to any security warnings.
 Make a note of the IP address of the computer that is connected to the Arduino.
 ![](IOT1.png)